retroenv/nesgo/cmd/nesgoemu/README.md

 # nesgoemu - Emulator for NES ROMs

-nesgoemu allows you to emulator ROMs for the Nintendo Entertainment System (NES).
+nesgoemu allows you to emulate ROMs for the Nintendo Entertainment System (NES).

 ## Features

-* Offers the GUI in SDL or OpenGL output mode
+* Offers the GUI in SDL or OpenGL mode
 * Can be used headless without a GUI
 * Supports outputting of CPU traces
 * Supports undocumented 6502 CPU opcodes